Carpal Tunnel Surgery FAQ

 Most workers are fairly comfortable at the two to three work stage.

-Heavy workers (construction, mechanics etc) may need up to 6 weeks, and even then may experience some discomfort on gripping.
+Heavy workers (construction, mechanics etc) may need up to 6 weeks, and even then may experience some discomfort on gripping and tool use.
 Full strength may take a few months to return.

 Does carpal tunnel syndrome recur?